-This photo was taken yesterday from our backyard…literally.
+This photo of Snow in Australia was taken yesterday from our backyard…literally.

 Although I’m a Canadian on a permanent mission to avoid winter, I’ve done a pretty crappy job of it.

 This post was originally published in 2009.
 It has since been updated for accuracy of links and content.

 After summer in western Canada, I spent my first traveling winter in Hawaii.
 Now that was hardly a tough winter to endure – the only drawback to winter life in Hawaii was the lack of daylight hours that we all suffer from in the dead of winter.
 (And as somebody who has flirted with SAD syndrome for many years, daylight is actually quite important to me).